medic/cht-couch2pg/README.md

 ### Running locally

-If you want to run it locally: `node index`
+If you want to run it locally: `yarn && node .`

 ## Running tests through docker-compose